nv-morpheus/Morpheus/models/model-cards/dfp-model-card.md

 * Not applicable

 ### How often is dataset reviewed?
-* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for any changes.
+* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for changes.

 ### Is a mechanism in place to honor data subject right of access or deletion of personal data?
-* No (as the dataset is fully synthetic)
+* No (dataset is fully synthetic)

 ### If PII collected for the development of this AI model, was it minimized to only what was required?
 * Not Applicable (no PII collected)

-### Is data in dataset traceable?
+### Is there data provenance?
 * No

 ### Are we able to identify and trace source of dataset?
 * Yes ([fully synthetic dataset](https://github.com/nv-morpheus/Morpheus/tree/branch-23.11/models/datasets/training-data/cloudtrail))

 ### Does data labeling (annotation, metadata) comply with privacy laws?
-* Not applicable (as the dataset is fully synthetic)
+* Not applicable (dataset is fully synthetic)

 ### Is data compliant with data subject requests for data correction or removal, if such a request was made?
-* Not applicable (as the dataset is fully synthetic)
+* Not applicable (dataset is fully synthetic)